Make a Gift

 If you need assistance, and are not sure who to contact, please call the Lodge at any time on 01865 279900

 If you need Wellbeing support, please don’t hesitate to contact the Wellbeing team at email@example.com.
 During weekends and out of hours, you should also contact the Lodge on 01865 279900.

 The University is offering rapid-turnaround on-site testing for staff and students in two locations.
 In most cases you should be able to get a test on the same or next day and results within 24 hours of the test.
 Students who are unable to safely access the two University testing pods can also request a test through the NHS – and should report a positive test result from outside the University service through an online form available here.

+If you live off-site, please use local food delivery services and have these delivered to the main entrance of your building.
 When moving around communal areas, please wear a mask and maintain 2m distance at all times.

 Please email your Director of Studies and Isabel.email@example.com (undergraduates) or Ashley.firstname.lastname@example.org (graduates), so they know you will be following teaching online.